BookOrder logo

 Do I have to read the whole series?

 No. Many readers stop after Dune or follow the core novels until they feel satisfied.
+Stopping early is a completely valid choice.

 Should I skip the expanded books?